Persian Cat Immune Support

 Choosing Immune Support That Matches the Real Driver

-When owners ask about immune supplements for persian cats, the most important filter is whether the cat is dealing with chronic barrier stress or a true immune disorder.
-Most Persians seen for tear staining, chin acne, or fold irritation are managing local inflammation and microbial balance, not immune deficiency.
-Breed-associated antimicrobial peptide gene variants linked to severe fungal skin disease reinforce why “local defense” can matter in this breed (Myers, 2022).
+When owners ask about immune supplements for Persian cats, the most useful filter is whether the cat is managing chronic barrier stress or a true immune disorder.
+Most Persians seen for tear staining, chin acne, or fold irritation are dealing with local inflammation and microbial balance, not immune deficiency—so the job is rarely to “push” immunity harder, but to support a calmer, more consistent baseline.

 Botanicals and Interactions: a Cautious Lens for Cats